centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

     submit_command_timeout => 5,
     # custom macro used to keep alarm ID
     macro_config => 'ALARM_ID',
-    # number of alarms retrieve from the cache for analysis
+    # number of alarms retrieved from the cache for analysis
     sql_fetch => 1000,
     # interval in seconds to clean locks
     clean_locks_time => 3600,